Admissions Requirements - Special Education/Childhood Education

 - Free Online Application - The application includes a 300 word essay.

 - Official Bachelor's Degree Transcript.
 Unofficial or in progress transcripts are acceptable to begin the admissions review process.
-Applicants for the Fall 2016 semester and beyond will be expected to have a 3.0 undergraduate GPA.
+Applicants will be expected to have a 3.0 undergraduate GPA.
 Applicants with less than a 3.0 undergraduate GPA will undergo additional review.

-- Test Scores.
-All applicants will be required to submit Graduate Records Examination (GRE), Millers Analogies Test (MAT), OR Academic Literacy Skills Test (ALST), test scores.
+- Professional Certification (education majors): All applicants will be required to submit Graduate Records Examination (GRE), Millers Analogies Test (MAT), or Academic Literacy Skills Test (ALST) test scores.

 - Two Letters of Recommendation.
 Letters can be personal, professional or academic references.